rl-institut/simbev/docs/source/simulation_settings.rst

    :header: **Keyword**, **Default**, **Description**
    :widths: 33, 33, 33

-   tech_data, tech_data.csv, Value can be also tech_data_by_probability.csv
-   charging_curve, charging_curve.csv,
-   hpc_data, hpc_config.csv,
+   tech_data, tech_data.csv, Link to input file for technical vehicle data (for example battery capacity) charging_curve, charging_curve.csv, Link to input file for charging curve definition hpc_data, hpc_config.csv, Link to input file for High Power Charging parameters

 .. csv-table:: [user_data]
    :header: **Keyword**, **Default**, **Description**
    :widths: 33, 33, 33

-   user_groups, user_groups.csv, Here is some description about the file
+   user_groups, user_groups.csv, Link to input file for user group definitions for different charging behaviour

 .. csv-table:: [charging_probabilities]
    :header: **Keyword**, **Default**, **Description**
    :widths: 33, 33, 33

-   slow, charging_probability.csv, Charging probabilities for all locations fast, fast_charging_probability.csv, Charging probabilities for all locations use_case, charging_probability_by_usecase.csv, Optional parameter home_work_private, home_work_private.csv, Share of private charging at home/work and 1 equals 100% energy_min, energy_min.csv,
+   slow, charging_probability.csv, Link to input file for charging probabilites outside of HPC charging fast, fast_charging_probability.csv, Link to input file for HPC charging home_work_private, home_work_private.csv, Link to input file for availability of private charging infrastructure energy_min, energy_min.csv, Link to input file for minimal charging requirements use_case, charging_probability_by_usecase.csv, Variant to determine charging probabilities

 .. csv-table:: [sim_params]
    :header: **Keyword**, **Default**, **Description**
    :widths: 33, 33, 33

-   scaling, 1, Here is some description about the file num_threads, 4, Here is some description about the file seed, 3, private_run_only, false,
+   scaling, 1, Simulation scaling.
+Example: With a scaling of 10 SimBEV would simulate only 1/10th of the given vehicles and extrapolate results num_threads, 4, Number of regions to be calculated at the same time (limited by processor cores) seed, 3, RNG seed.
+Same seed with same input data will produce the same results private_run_only, false, Attempts to charge all vehicles with private charging infrastructure if they have access

 Input Files
 -----------